-The direct deposits may need to reach a certain minimum amount per month or within a given time frame of opening the account, and each deposit may need to meet a certain minimum as well.
+The direct deposits may need to reach a certain minimum amount per month or happen within a given time frame of opening the account.
+Each deposit may need to meet a certain minimum as well.

-For other banks, simply setting up direct deposit is enough, but again, all this critical information will be in the fine print of the offer.
+For some banks, simply setting up direct deposit is enough, but again, all this critical information will be in the fine print of the offer.